miracl/client-js/README.md

   "https://yourdomain.com/verification/confirmation?userId=alice@miracl.com&code=theVerificationCode",
   function callback(err, result) {
     if (err) {
+      switch (error.message) {
+        case "Unsuccessful verification":
+          break;
+        default:
-      // Handle any potential errors
+        // Handle any unexpected errors
       }
+    }

     console.log(result.actToken);
   },
 );
 ```

+An "Unsuccessful verification" error can be returned if the code is invalid or
+expired.

 2. Pass the User ID (email or any string you use for identification) and
    activation token to the `register` method.